ACO Musician

 Subscribers since our very first season in 1975, Robert and Margaret have also been donors for over 20 years and are currently part of our ACO GOLD circle supporting our 50th anniversary.

-There was joy, playfulness, humour and delight as well as ferocity: there is more than one way for a piece of music to move you and make you feel that life is worth living.
+It had a fast tempo, and there was joy, playfulness, humour and delight as well as ferocity: there is more than one way for a piece of music to move you and make you feel that life is worth living.

 What keeps you coming back to ACO concerts after 50 years?

-The rapport between players, the friendly competition between instruments which nevertheless collaborate as well as compete, make this orchestra unique in our experience.
+The rapport between players make this orchestra unique in our experience.
 We always look forward to our ACO concerts and know that what we must expect is the unexpected.
+We hope to go on doing so for many more years to come.

 ACO Emerging Artist